nkh/ftl/README.md

 # DOCUMENTATION

-There are many promising file managers for the terminal, from fff to nnn, clifm, ranger, vimfm, etc ...
+There are many promising file managers for the terminal, from fff to nnn, clifm, ranger, vimfm, broot, etc ...

-ftl is Written in Bash, the language that packs a real punch and sometimes punches you.
+ftl is Written in Bash, the language that packs a real punch (and sometimes punches you).

 I wanted a file manager that would use tmux and give me "live" preview and works well with my tiling manager,